What is emotional immaturity? How do you recognize it and what causes it?

 They don’t really know how to be there for you or support you in times of stress, whether it’s a family crisis or a work-related problem.

-You will notice them distancing themselves when you really need them, and that has to hurt.
+Besides, you’re always by their side, so it’s normal for you to expect the same.
+But you notice them distancing themselves when you really need them, and that has to hurt.

 6. They are unable to compromise

 We all know that compromise is the key to a successful relationship, but your partner doesn’t seem to get it.

 They find it hard to find a middle ground when you’re arguing.
 That happens because of their emotional immaturity.